-For everything there is a season, and this is the season for fall leaves.
-Raking and bagging leaves has to be one of the worst autumn chores.
-Just when you think the job is done, a windstorm inevitably brings down more leaves or transfers your neighbors’ leaves to your yard.
+Raking and bagging fall leaves is the worst.
+Just when you think the job is done, a windstorm brings down more leaves or blows your neighbors’ leaves to your yard.
 But leaves aren’t all bad — it turns out, they play an important role in an environmentally responsible lifestyle.

 What do you do with all those fall leaves?